chilledornaments/sanepa/README.md

 ### Notes

-`sanepa` runs its checks every ten seconds.
+`sanepa` runs its checks every 20 seconds.
 You should take that into consideration when setting `-cooldown` and `-scaledownok` arg values.

 If you manually scale a deployment, `sanepa` will not try to scale it back down until it reaches another scaling event.